Create and edit map items

 When you click it (or use the Ctrl + P shortcut), the item will be highlighted and the map will center around it.

 - Click Edit on the panel (or use Ctrl + E).

 The item and attribute panel will switch to editing mode:

 - Edit an item: change its shape on the map and/or change the value of one or more attributes.Attention.

 Don't use editing tools to create new items by dragging existing ones to the appropriate location and changing their size or attributes (thereby “turning” demolished buildings into new ones, former construction sites into parking, etc.)

-Techniques for creating and editing road signs are described in section 3.3.4.
-Road signs.
+- Techniques for creating and editing traffic conditions are described in Section 3.3.4.
+Traffic conditions.